rgarciacarmona/VR-FarmDay/README.md

 # VR-FarmDay

-This work was made by Ana Rojo Agustí and Rodrigo García Carmona.
+This work was made by Ana Rojo Agustí, Rodrigo García Carmona, José Ángel Santos Paz, Álvaro Sánchez Picot and Rafael Raya López.
 This project is a fork of [VRTK](https://github.com/ExtendRealityLtd/VRTK) and it uses its API and the sample scenario extensively.

 This is a set of six activities of daily living, designed for the rehabilitation of patients with upper limb disorders.
 More details are provided in the paper linked bellow, in the "Citation" section.